-The goal with the development of IQReport was to allow writing of reports in a powerful markup language and generation of well-formatted Microsoft Word documents with a great flexibility in terms of styles used in Word.
+The goal with the development of IQReport was to allow writing of reports in a powerful markup language and generation of well-formatted Microsoft Word documents with a great flexibility in terms of styles used in Word, even allowing to use original corporate Word styles out of the box.
 IQReport tremendously speeds up the report writing process.
 It has a very shallow learning curve and a user-friendly interface:

 IQReport report syntax is based on Markdown